getify/You-Dont-Know-JS/async & performance/ch6.md

 } );
 ```

 Setting aside the previously mentioned inline function expression pitfall, the second case's `mySort(..)` works in this case because you have provided it numbers, but would have of course failed with strings.
-The first case doesn't throw an error, but it actually works differently and has a different outcome!
+The first case doesn't throw an error, but it actually behaves differently and has a different outcome!
 It should be obvious, but: **a different outcome between two test cases almost certainly invalidates the entire test!**

-But beyond the different outcomes, in this case, the built in `sort(..)`'s compartor is actually doing "extra work" in that it coerces the compared values to strings and does lexicographic comparison.
+But beyond the different outcomes, in this case, the built in `sort(..)`'s comparator is actually doing "extra work" that `mySort()` does not, in that the built-in one coerces the compared values to strings and does lexicographic comparison.
 The first snippet results in `[-14, 0, 0, 12, 18, 2.9, 3]` while the second snippet results (likely more accurately based on intent) in `[-14, 0, 0, 2.9, 3, 12, 18]`.

+So that test is unfair because it's not actually doing the same task between the cases.
+Any results you get are bogus.

-These same pitfalls can be much more subtle:
+These same pitfalls can even be much more subtle:

 ```js
 // Case 1